OpenAI ChatGPT Edu

 OpenAl's ChatGPT Edu agreement is tailored specifically for the California State University (CSU) system, providing advanced Al capabilities for all employees and students.
 It offers the ability to build custom GPTs for sharing within campus workspaces, as well as features such as single sign-On (SSO).

-ChatGPT Edu will be available to all active faculty, and staff by or before March 28, 2025, with student accounts becoming available in April 2025.
-Alumni are not eligible at this time.
+ChatGPT Edu are now available to all active faculty and staff, with student accounts becoming available on April 15th 2025.
+Alumni, emeritus faculty, and community members are not eligible at this time.

 Frequently Asked Questions (FAQ's)